Well, if

 right

-when I was trying to copy exchange (sorry, OE5CWL!).
-That was my 2
+when I was trying to copy an exchange (sorry, OE5CWL!).
+That was my 2nd

-(not planned) brake.
-Fortunately Ed was able to run emergency generator
+(not planned) break.
+Fortunately, Ed was able to run emergency

 and